What’s your love letter to Little Haiti?

 Over a cup of steaming lemongrass tea, Haitian-American author Edwidge Danticat reflects on tradition, love, and motherhood

 A farewell letter to a vanishing neighborhood, from the viewpoint of the immigrant communities who long to find home there

 Princess Usanga: Hooky

-A Peruvian woman ventures out into Little Haiti in order to find the man in one of her son’s paintings.
+A Cuban woman ventures out into Little Haiti in order to find the man in one of her son’s paintings

 Local Love Letters: Miami Beach

 Oolite Arts and the City of Miami Beach teamed up to launch Local Love Letters, an open call short film contest that will provide filmmakers with $5,000 to create short films set in their favorite Miami Beach locations.